mvolkmann/blog/src/webassembly.md

 Every `.wat` file contains a single, top-level S-expression that defines a module.
+It is not possible to define more than one module in a source file.
+The module instruction does not support assigning a name.

+Non-WASM runtimes such as web browsers, Rust, Node.js, Deno, and Python can import multiple WASM modules, but a WASM module cannot import another WASM module.

-Modules can define many kinds of things including
+Modules can define many kinds of things including:

 - imports from other modules
 - exports other modules can import